 to 1925, the processing time will be 1-3 months when ordered by MAIL or 2-5 Days when you order ELECTRONICALLY

 Apply In Person: If you wish to apply in person to order a Michigan vital record, you may do so at the office located at 201 Townsend St, Capitol View Building, 3rd Floor, Lansing MI 48913 (across from the State Capitol).
 Lobby hours are 8:00 am - 5:00 pm.
 Directions are available by logging onto our website at: www.michigan.gov/mdch or by calling 517-335-8666.
-A check or money order is preferred, and orders in our lobby must be placed by 3:00 pm in order to request same-day service.
-An additional fee of $10.00 is required for same-day service orders.
-Please allow a 2-3 hour waiting period for same-day service.

 Below is a list of online resources for Huron County Vital Records.
 Email us with websites containing Huron County Vital Records by clicking the link below: